-“Glovo” searches - it really took off in 2018 and has continued that trend since.
+“Glovo” searches really took off in 2018 and are up 252% over 5 years.

 Likewise for ride-hailing apps Uber and Lyft, which massively shook up the traditional taxi industry.

 New players are establishing strongholds in other parts of the globe using the same proven business models.

 They operate across Europe, but they’re also expanding operations across both South America and North Africa too.

 Glovo lets you track your deliveries in real-time, which is the new industry standard.

-And Glovo is a little special in that they deliver not just food, but anything: phone accessories, pet food, flowers.
+And Glovo is a little unique in that they deliver not just food, but anything: smartphone accessories, pet food, flowers.

 5. A no-code startup boom

-Companies like Webflow, Bubble and Zapier now make it easier than ever for anyone to build digital products.
+Companies like Zapier now make it easier than ever for anyone to build digital products.

 “Low-code” refers to web and mobile development using a drag-and-drop interface, rather than programming languages and raw code.